jttimko5/status418/backend/README.md

     Route: /keywords
     Method: POST
     Params: {"text": String}
-    Returns: {"dates": [String], "keywords": [String]}
+    Returns: {
+                "dates": [String],
+                "keywords": [String],
+                "news": [Object {"title": String, "source": String, "link": String}] }
-    Extracts the keywords and dates from the passed in text.
+    Extracts the keywords and dates from the passed in text and gets top news arcticles from the dates found.

 ### Info